paul-palmer/bloxx/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## To Do

+- [x] Create basic gem scaffolding
+- [ ] Create robust specs for testing.
+- [ ] Document how to use the current classes
+- [ ] Add the tool that translates RTF documents into Minecraft books
+- [ ] Add the tool that automates command sequences using falling-sand
+- [ ] Add support for the Minecraft protocol
+- [ ] Add support for version 1.9 when it is released